2023 Dolomites, September 10 to September 17

 - Non-Cycling Guest: $ 4,500

 This tour will take us on some of Italy’s most epic climbs located in the Dolomites .
 We will spend 7 days at Hotel Melodia del Bosco in the heart of the Dolomites.
 You will experience some of the most spectacular mountain scenery in the world that will certainly leave an indelible memory in your minds, hearts and souls.
 In addition to fantastic cycling we will enjoy delicious meals and wines of the region at our dinners.

 We will be riding routes that will be a first for us and we are totally excited about this new tour format.

 We will miss our friends at Hotel Funivia in 2023 as they will closed for maintenance, but we will be back in 2024!

 Marco Saligari and Daniele Righi raced the Giro d’Italia several times in their professional careers.
 They are always very gracious about sharing their experiences during those grueling days in Dolomites.
 So just ask!

-Marco Saligari, Daniele Righi, Beatrice Tonini, Willie Joffroy and Massimo Boglia will be your guides.
+Marco Saligari, Daniele Righi, Willie Joffroy and Roberto Batoni will be your guides.
 Their knowledge of the roads and their charm will make your cycling experience a very memorable one.

 Our guests will enjoy beautiful accommodations, local cuisine and wine a well as the personalized service that Willie’s World Cycling has become so well known for.